Rumpunzel/rpg-thingy/rules/character.md

 # Boons & Banes

 When you want to create an advantage for yourself or an ally, or hinder an opponent, you may create a boon to aid or a bane to hinder.
-In conflicts, you may to so during positioning and hence, also during the conflict like any other Positioning.
+During conflicts, you may the main purpose of positioning is creating boons and banes.

 Boons and banes are temporary traits, which are one-use only.
 They may be used on any test where it would make sense that they would help or hinder.
+In general, boons and banes can only be utilized with the same attribute with which they were created.
+Though, if it makes sense in the narrative, you may use them with other attributes as well.

 When you test a skill to create a boon or bane, your effort (or margin of effort if someone defends against your attempt) determines the boon's/bane's rating.